oobites/Comprehensive-Google-Map-Plugin/readme.txt

 * With over 250 amazing custom marker icons to choose from!
 * Aggregate all your post markers in one map - Marker Geo Mashup!
 * Help tooltips enabled, which makes your configuration hassle free
+* Add mobile device user's current GPS location to the map!
+Useful for end-users that want to find directions from their current location to map's markers
 * Google-like directions: driving and walking, distance shown in miles or KM, avoid tolls and highways options, direction print functionality
 * Info window can display marker's street view within itself.
 * Plugin is fully documented.
 If help tooltips are not enough, you can always refer to the full documentation about each of the settings